seed-rs/seed-homepage/markdown/quickstart.md

 ## Setup
 This framework requires you to first install [Rust](https://www.rust-lang.org/tools/install).

 You'll need a recent version of Rust: `rustup update`

 The wasm32-unknown-unknown target: `rustup target add wasm32-unknown-unknown`

 And wasm-bindgen: `cargo install wasm-bindgen-cli`

+If you run into errors while installing `wasm-bindgen`, you may need to install a C++ build chain.
+On linux, run `sudo apt install build-essential`.
+On Windows, download and install [Visual Studio 2017](https://visualstudio.microsoft.com/downloads/); when asked in the installer, include the C++ workload.

 ## The theoretical minimum
 To start, clone [This quickstart repo](https://github.com/David-OConnor/seed-quickstart),